kgsantosh770/cutshort-eden/README.md

 2. Run `npm install` to install the project dependencies.
 3. `npm start` to run the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+## Testing

+Currently only few basic unit test cases have been developed for all of the components.
+Run `npm run test` to run all the tests.